Alfred Berkeley: Education and career

 Berkeley graduated from Episcopal High School and then earned a B.A. from the University of Virginia.
+While at UVA, Berkeley participated in a prank in which a live calf was left on the roof of the Rotunda.
 He received his M.B.A. from The Wharton School at the University of Pennsylvania.

 Berkeley is Chairman of Princeton Capital Management.
-Berkeley is also Chairman of Noxilizer, Inc. Formerly, Berkeley was chairman of the board of Pipeline Financial Group, Inc. the parent of Pipeline Trading Systems LLC, an equities and options trading system designed to hide the presence of large orders in the market.
+Berkeley was also Chairman of Noxilizer, Inc. Formerly, Berkeley was chairman of the board of Pipeline Financial Group, Inc. the parent of Pipeline Trading Systems LLC, an equities and options trading system designed to hide the presence of large orders in the market.

 He was appointed vice-chair of the NASDAQ Stock Market Inc. in July 2000, serving through July 2003, and served as President of NASDAQ from 1996 until 2000.

 Before NASDAQ, Berkeley was a General Partner and then a managing director of Alex.
 Brown & Sons, an investment bank.

 He was a Captain in the 438th Military Airlift Wing of the United States Air Force from 1968 to 1972.
 He served in the USAF Reserve from 1978 to 1980, as a Major.